 This stage is for hair loss at the front temporal sides, the shape is like triangular at both parts.
 A small amount of hair loss also appears in the middle of the front head.
 At this stage, it is better to understand the reasons for this type of hair loss; whether it is male pattern baldness or there is any other underlying reason for hair loss.

 Norwood Hamilton Scale – Stage 3

 After stage 3, we can start to talk about baldness although it is scaled as a “small to moderate” degree of hair loss.
 Baldness in the temples is now clearly visible with a symmetrical recession and it may be disturbing.
 A small amount of hair loss in the crown area may also occur in this stage.

 Moderate level of hair loss in front temporal sides, receding hair, and a small open area can be seen in the crown part, also known as the vertex area.
 Starting from the hairline to the crown, in the middle of the scalp, there are natural hairs with moderate density.

 Norwood Hamilton Scale – Stage 5

 A “moderate to large” amount of hair loss is visible in Stage 5.
 Hair loss at the back (vertex area) and in the front temporal parts are still connected with natural hair.
 However, the balding at temporal and vertex regions are larger than before.

 Now we can talk about a large balding area and a considerable amount of hair loss.
 Starting from the hairline to the crown area, the balding area has only very thin natural hair.
 Also, hair loss on the sides is increased.

 Norwood Hamilton Scale – Stage 7

 We have created a Graft Calculator tool with which you can get an idea of how many grafts you may need.
-It has a unique algorithm based on Norwood Hamilton Scale and also approved by our doctors.
-Visit our Graft Calculator Tool now.
+It has a unique algorithm based on the Norwood Hamilton Scale and is also approved by our doctors.
+Visit our Graft Calculator now.